 Beyond imposter syndrome: the self-worth wound holding businesswomen back

 These were highly capable businesswomen, with years of insight, experience, and skill, women with big hearts and a deep commitment to their work, their clients, and to making a difference.
+I could see irrefutable evidence of their skill - tangible results, positive feedback, and great ideas they’d developed and put into action and yet, the doubt still lingered.

 I wrote about this phenomenon of Doubt in my book, Your Next Chapter - in fact I devoted a whole chapter to it, as it was so ubiquitous!
-Here are just some of the things women have shared with me:

-I struggle with procrastination and self-confidence.
+I constantly struggle with procrastination and low self-confidence.

 I find it difficult to have faith in myself, to know I’m as good as everyone else in my field.